-When looking for high school interns, employers don’t really expect them to be experienced because that’s what high school internships are for.
+When looking for high school interns, employers don’t really expect students to be experienced because that’s what high school internships are for.

 The reason to do internships is to get experience such as experiencing work-life balance, and to build one’s resume.
-It is an opportunity for a career boost.
+Internships are a career boost!

 Searching for internships is not as straightforward as looking for regular jobs, unfortunately.
 Not all job boards offer internships, but not to worry!

 Below is our master list of internships for high school students.
 Please select a country and then appropriate regions will pop up according to the country you selected.

 There’s a ton of advice out there on every aspect of applying, but it can be hard to know where to start.
 Well, good news: We’re here to help.

 While internships are all about discovering yourself and exploring your career options, you want to lay some groundwork to ensure you’re on the best track.
 As soon as possible, start doing some reflective brainstorming to figure out what type of internship will work best for you.
 Think about your hobbies and interests, major, and preferred work style.
 Then, set up a meeting with a counselor at your school’s Career Center to discuss next steps and practical concerns, such as budget and housing.
 In your free time, you can start looking at some company websites.
 Note any fields, projects, or ideas that spark your interest.
 You can also cold-call and cold-email companies that interest you to ask them for an internship.

 “When should I apply for internships?” is, quite possibly, our most-asked question here.
 Before you get your heart set on a particular internship, make sure the company is still hiring interns.
 While internships are a scant three months long, internship application season begins in fall of the previous year and usually runs through late May, with employers receiving the heaviest volume of applications between late February and early April.